Hrytsiv

+Geography

+Hrytsiv is located upon the Khomora river, a tributary of the Sluch.

 History

 The settlement was founded in 1230.
 It received the status of an urban-type settlement in 1959.
+In Soviet times it served as a district centre.

 Until 26 January 2024, Hrytsiv was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Hrytsiv became a rural settlement.